aapclark/apollo_prisma_docker/README.md

 # Getting Started

-To run the containerized services, complete the following steps:
+- Clone this repository.
-- Clone this repo
+- Supply specified ENVs inside of `/configuration/` named either `development.env` or `test.env` depending on service and stage.
-- Load listed Environment Variables using script described below.
+- `package.json` in the root project directory contains various scripts (described in detail below), to build a new Docker container and launch the service within the new container, run `npm run dev:docker:build`.
-- Run `docker-compose up --build`
+- Apollo Service is now accessible at `localhost:5502/`
-- From `/prisma` directory, run `prisma deploy`
+- From `prisma` directory, run `prisma deploy -e _desired-env_` where `desired_env_ is the location of the ENV file.
-- Apollo Server can be accessed at `localhost:5502`.
-See below for available operations against the server.
+- User can now interact with mutations and queries for User type.

 ## Environment Variables